Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Background and Related Work

 \subsection{\mbox{Partial Information Decomposition}}

-Information theory formalizes the amount of information that a variable ($X$) provides about another ($Y$), and is quantified by Shannon's mutual information~\cite{shannon1948mathematical}.
-However, the direct extension of information theory to $3$ or more variables, such as through total correlation~\cite{watanabe1960information,garner1962uncertainty} or interaction information~\cite{mcgill1954multivariate,te1980multiple}, both have significant shortcomings.
-In particular, the three-way mutual information $I(X_1; X_2; Y)$ can be both positive and negative, leading to considerable difficulty in its interpretation.
-Partial information decomposition (PID)~\cite{williams2010nonnegative} elegantly generalizes information theory to multiple variables, by positing a decomposition of the total information $2$ variables $X_1,X_2$ provide about a task $Y$ into 4 quantities (see Figure~\ref{fig:info}): redundancy $R$ between $X_1$ and $X_2$, unique information $U_1$ in $X_1$ and $U_2$ in $X_2$, and synergy $S$. \citet{williams2010nonnegative} show that PIDs should satisfy a set of consistency equations (see Appendix~\ref{app:pid} for details).
-Since then, various valid PIDs have been proposed.
-In this paper, we adopt the definition used by~\citet{bertschinger2014quantifying,griffith2014quantifying}, where the PID of a joint distribution $p$ is defined as the solution to the optimization problems:
+Information theory formalizes the amount of information that one variable provides about another~\cite{shannon1948mathematical}.
+However, its extension to $3$ variables is an open question~\cite{garner1962uncertainty,mcgill1954multivariate,te1980multiple,watanabe1960information}.
+In particular, the natural three-way mutual information $I(X_1; X_2; Y) = I(X_1;X_2) - I(X_1;X_2|Y)$~\cite{mcgill1954multivariate,te1980multiple} can be both positive and negative, which makes it difficult to interpret.
+In response, Partial information decomposition (PID)~\cite{williams2010nonnegative} generalizes information theory to multiple variables by decomposing $I_p(X_1,X_2; Y)$, the total information $2$ variables $X_1,X_2$ provide about a task $Y$ into 4 quantities (see Figure~\ref{fig:info}): redundancy $R$ between $X_1$ and $X_2$, uniqueness $U_1$ in $X_1$ and $U_2$ in $X_2$, and synergy $S$ that only emerges when both $X_1$ and $X_2$ are present.
+We adopt the \name\ definition proposed by~\citet{bertschinger2014quantifying}: {